xalaida/laravel-geonames/README.md

 ## 🔨 To Do

-- [ ] refactor with base seeder.
+- [x] refactor with base seeder.
-- [ ] remove wildcard updatable attributes syntax, need to specify them directly
-- [ ] add downloader decorator that uses already downloaded files instead of updating them even if size is changed (prevent de-sync at UTC 00:00 when new file is uploaded during seed process).
+- [x] add downloader decorator that uses already downloaded files instead of updating them even if size is changed (prevent de-sync at UTC 00:00 when new file is uploaded during seed process).
-- [ ] refactor seeders to use DI parser and downloader.
+- [x] refactor seeders to use DI parser and downloader.
+- [x] remove wildcard updatable attributes syntax, need to specify them directly
+- [x] fix dailyUpdate process
 - [ ] add possibility to define download sources (only cities, no-countries or archive for specific countries).
 - [ ] consider local seeding with testing data.
-- [ ] doc `updatable` attribute columns.
+- [ ] doc `updatable` attribute columns
 - [ ] add classic structure according to `https://www.oasis-open.org/committees/ciq/download.shtml` (similar to google places API).
 - [ ] log total time of execution console commands in human friendly format.
-- [ ] fix tests.
 - [ ] remove doc blocks from models and resources to allow generating them locally using ide helper
+- [ ] fix tests